SharpKoi/OiDuark/README.md

 * Putting the audio with the specified tags into play list

 ## Environment
-* Windows 10
+* Windows 10 / Windows 11 / Linux
-* Java 8 runtime environment
+* Java 8 runtime environment with JavaFX

+## Usage

+Download the latest released JAR at the right side.

+Check if your environment satisfies.
+And then just double click the JAR file to execute this app.

 ## TO-DO
 - [x] create userdata inside user's local appdata